 You have to tell insurers about so-called unspent convictions, but not those for which you are judged to have paid your debt to society.

-The amount of time a criminal conviction can prevent you getting cover from a mainstream home insurer therefore depends on the gravity of your crime – or rather the sentence you were give as a result.
+The amount of time a criminal conviction can prevent you getting cover from a mainstream home insurer therefore depends on the seriousness of your crime – or rather the sentence you were given as a result.

 Bankrupts, meanwhile, must wait for about six years for their bankruptcy to be removed from their credit reports – even though they are “discharged” from most of the financial restrictions after 12 months.

 And if you spend longer than that behind bars, your conviction is never spent and stays on your record for good.

 How can I get home insurance in the meantime?

-The good news is though, there are specialist, or non-standard, home insurance policies designed for people who would otherwise find it hard to get cover.
+The good news is there are specialist, or non-standard home insurance policies designed for people who would otherwise find it hard to get cover.

 As you might expect, policies of this kind generally cost more than those available from general insurers.
 However, the difference could be minimal if the offence you committed was very minor so they are definitely worth exploring.